DrZhivago1/DocWorld/README.md

 	IF "High Density Hydroponics" is installed:
 		Move hydroponics to Husbandry designation category.

+	IF "More Hydroponics" is installed:
+		Move items to "Husbandry" designation category.

 	IF "[WD] Reinforced Doors 1.0" AND "Vanilla Furniture Expanded - Spacer Module" are installed:
 		Move reinforced doors into the same research requirements as reinforced walls.